Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 These pipelines are the same versions of the ones before, but without the etaHEN in the end, so theres no need for timing closing disk player so you wouldnt get kp.
-What it runs: Everything until etahen.
+What it runs: Everything until etahen. with this you can load etahen either via injecting it or using this websrv app: https://github.com/cy33hc/ps5-payload-loader and since websrv is included in the ALL-IN-ONE pipeline, if you wanna do this method use the ALL-IN-ONE-NOetaHEN pipeline!

 __________________________________________________________________________________________________________________________________________________________________________________